dragthor/dragthor.github.com/_posts/2016-03-14-john-sonmez-simple-programmer-blog-email-course.markdown

 meta: soft-skills
 published: true
 image: http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/email-course.jpg
+description: "Want to improve your writing skills?
+How about some professional soft skills?
+One place to start is the Simple Programmer by creator John Sonmez."
 ---
 Want to improve your writing skills?
 How about some professional [soft skills](https://en.wikipedia.org/wiki/Soft_skills) development?
 One place to start is the [Simple Programmer](http://simpleprogrammer.com) by creator John Sonmez.
 At first glance his [YouTube](https://www.youtube.com/user/jsonmez) thumbnails might look a little cheesy.
 But let me assure you that he and his content are not.
 He's a character for sure.
 And he delivers good content with personality.